kaitlynleon/booknook_app_kaitlynleon/README.md

 local storage.
 The user will be able to perform the following functions:

 -[Add] Book to Collection
--[Edit] Existing Book in Collection
 -[Delete] Book from Collection
--[Search] Book or Author in Collection
+-[Search] Series in Collection
 -[Print] All Books and Authors in Collection
+-[Sort] Existing Books in Collection

 >>Sources: